brikis98/ping-play/README.md

 # TODO

-1. Publish artifacts to Maven central.
-Currently waiting for this project to be added to Sonatype.
+1. Publish artifacts automatically as part of the build process instead of doing it manually.
-2. Finish the "Composable pagelets" implementation (it is currently unfinished and untested).
+2. Finish the "Composable pagelets" implementation and documentation (it is currently unfinished and untested).
-3. Finish the "Composable pagelets" and "De-duping remote service calls" documentation.
-4. Add support for in-order, pure server-side rendering of pagelets for use cases that don't support JavaScript (e.g.
-   SEO).
-5. Add examples to the sample apps of using client-side templates (e.g. Mustache.js) to render pagelets.
+3. Add examples to the sample apps of using client-side templates (e.g. Mustache.js) to render pagelets.
-6. Add examples of error handling while doing BigPipe streaming.
+4. Add examples of error handling while doing BigPipe streaming.
-7. More integration tests of the streaming to actually check timings and ensure JavaScript code is working
+5. More integration tests of the streaming to actually check timings and ensure JavaScript code is working.
-8. Add support for pagelet priorities
+6. Add support for pagelet priorities.
-9. Add support for only rendering content that's visible
+7. Add support for only rendering content that's visible.

 # Release process